zeusongit/follo/folloapi/README.md

 Run
 npm start
+---
 ## API End Points with sample payload and headers

+### User Authentication Endpoints
 ### POST /user/signup/
-### This will signup the user and provide authentication token
+### This will signup the user and provide authentication token.
 ```
 headers: {
     Content-Type: application/json